 Medical reports, appointments, lifestyle and health guidance can be personalised and accessed by patients as they begin their resettlement.
 Local services and support are signposted through the app, and users can make video calls to their probation officer, to stay in contact and continue courses remotely.
 We also offer advice and guidance on conditions, healthy living, relationships and more.

 Service users can stay organised with their own personal diary, as well as keeping track of their sentence and making sure they never miss a work session or appointment.
 The diary is available at any time on users’ smartphones, and staff can set up events and appointments through the Management Portal, for individuals or whole groups, with reminders and alerts ensuring important events are not missed.
-Service users can also keep track of their sentence with our sentence tracker, which records community sentence hours completed and remaining, and also allows service users to view the time and location of their next session at a glance.

 Users, documents and data can all be managed via the easy-to-use Management Portal.
 Documents can be uploaded for individuals, or for groups, while progress tracking allows staff to allocate their time more effectively.